 The Royal Canadian Mounted Police (RCMP) is an iconic institution.
-Mounties dressed in their red serge parade uniforms are seen as symbols of the nation yet are also members of a police force using modern methods to maintain law and order in a country that their predecessors helped forge.
+Mounties dressed in their red serge parade uniforms are seen as symbols of Canada.
+They are also members of a police force using modern methods to maintain law and order in a country that their predecessors helped forge.

 The Blackfoot Treaty of 1877

-Today the RCMP has more than 28,000 employees and the largest jurisdiction of any police force in the world, stretching 5,240km from the Atlantic to the Pacific Oceans and 4,828km from Canada’s border with the USA up into the Arctic.
+Today the RCMP has more than 30,000 employees.
+It has the largest jurisdiction of any police force in the world, stretching 5,240 kilometres (3,256 miles) from the Atlantic to the Pacific Oceans and 4,828 kilometres (3,000 miles) from Canada’s border with the United States of America up into the Arctic.

 Royal patronage and exploration

 In 1903, the year prior to King Edward VII bestowing royal patronage, the NWMP established its first post within the Arctic Circle.
 The post on Herschel Island was set up to stop whalers harming Inuit people.

 Under the command of Sergeant Henry Larsen Mounties became pioneering navigators.
 In 1940, the RCMP schooner St Roch became the first vessel to navigate the North-West Passage from west to east.
 That was achieved while on patrol and delivering supplies to isolated northern police stations.

 Thanks to such deeds and the influence of Hollywood, the reputation of RCMP grew internationally.

 Many people falsely assume that the force’s motto is ‘a Mountie always get his man’.
 The RCMP motto is maintiens le droit, meaning ‘maintain the right’.